Joacohbc/goto/README.md

 # goto-command

- The ultimate way to move between folders in the command line
+Goto is a path manager that allows you to add a specific path with an identifier to move faster, this path can be used as an abbreviation or an index number.
+If you use Goto with cd (e.g. with aliases) you have the ultimate way to move between folders on the command line.

-Goto is a command that can be used like cd, and also allows you to add specific path to move faster, this path can be used like abbreviation or a index number
+Quick and easy to use and install

-It works by means of a compiled Go file (goto.bin) that returns the corresponding path based on the arguments passed as input.
-And passes it as an argument to an alias that uses cd on the command line to move to the specified path
+It works via a compiled Go file (goto.bin) that returns the corresponding path based on the arguments passed as input.
+And passes it as an argument to an alias that uses cd on the command line to move to the specified path.

 ## How to install?